stoutsock/vripper-project/README.md

 Maven will automatically handle front end compilation.
 However, for development, you will need to install a recent version of nodejs on your system.

-If you feel generous and want to support me, you can donate some coins, and I would be very grateful 🙏

-I accept [PayPal](https://www.paypal.com/myaccount/transfer/homepage/buy/preview) donations, following is my email address

-    dev.vripper@gmail.com